Last Updated: May 22, 2026

 3. Using

-Once a PV has been bound to a PVC, pods can use the PV by referencing the PVC in the volumes block when the pod is defined.
-This allows pods to read and (if allowed by the PVC configuration) write to the storage resource.
+Once a PV has been bound to a PVC, pods can use the PV by referencing the PVC in the pod's volumes block, including a persistentVolumeClaim section when the pod is defined.
+This is how a pod can request storage through the claim, allowing it to read and, if permitted by the PVC configuration, write to the storage resource while supporting data persistence after restarts.
 Any data that exists in the volume will remain intact even if the pod shuts down.

 4. Reclaiming